biobakery/baqlava/readme.md

   ```
 Use HUMAnN options (e.g. --threads) as you would like!

 Finally, run the BAQLaVa reconciliation script.
-Make sure to reference the exact location of the input file (e.g. use ./ if it is in the current directory):
+Make sure to reference the exact location of the input file (e.g. use ./ if it is in the current directory).
+This will create a new file with "baqlava_genefamilies.tsv" as the suffix.
+This contains nucleotide mapping at the Species or genome (for MAGs) level and protein mapping at the Genus level.
   ```
   python /n/holystore01/LABS/huttenhower_lab/Users/jjensen/baqlava/run/reconcile_mapped_reads_v0.2.py <FILE_with_LOCATION>
   ```